 The VDM Project was founded to support the VMR Research Foundation (VMRRF) and its basic science as well as clinical research into a safe cure for eye floaters.

-As a non-profit organisation, all donations we receive directly support the VMRRF and their scientific research towards curing eye floaters.
+As a non-profit organization, all donations we receive directly support the VMRRF and their scientific research towards curing eye floaters.

 Subscribe to our newsletter to stay updated with our research plans.